 The demographic section provides an overview of the key demographic indicators that will inform municipal planning and budgeting.
 This section will investigate the estimated population size and the density thereof, the distribution of the population within the age cohorts, dependency ratios as well as the household size and density in the Emthanjeni municipal area.
-The following sources for statistics were utilized throughout this section, namely: Census 2011 (to be updated once Census 2022 information becomes available), Community Survey 2016, IH Markit Review and Quantec 2020.
+The following sources for statistics were utilized throughout this section, namely: Census 2011, Census 2022, Community Survey 2016, IH Markit Review and Quantec 2020.